miguoliang/old_blog/code/_posts/2021-04-20-create-restful-apis-with-python-in-one-minute.md

 ## Start up the tiny server

-Run `python3 main.py` in your prompt, and it should look like:
+Run `flask run` in your prompt, and it should look like:

 ![Run](assets/2021-04-20-create-restful-apis-with-python-in-one-minute/run.jpg)